-The Career Center works very hard to ensure that job postings in UMBCworks are legitimate positions, however, scammers are becoming more and more creative, especially in these difficult economic times.
+The Career Center works very hard to ensure that job postings in Handshake are legitimate.
+However, scammers are becoming more and more creative, especially through direct offer emails.

 The Career Center is here to support you.
 If you encounter a position that you fear may be fraudulent, don’t hesitate to reach out to us firstname.lastname@example.org